ClairBerlin/clair-ttn/README.md

 ## TTN Node Management Tools

+The Node Management allow batch registration of sensor nodes in both the clair stack and a corresponding TTN-v3 application.

-### Device Registration (TTN v3)
+### Device Registration

-Registering a TTN node is a three-step process:
+Registering a specific sensor node with a given *device EUI* is a three-step process:

-* Register managair node using `clair-register-device-in-managair`.
+1. Register the sensor node in the clair stack's [managair](https://github.com/ClairBerlin/managair) application using `clair-register-device-in-managair`.
-* TTN
-  1. Register TTN device using `ttn-lw-cli`.
-  2. Device configuration using `clair-generate-nfc-config` and the [NFC Tools app for iOS](https://www.wakdev.com/en/apps/nfc-tools-ios.html).
+2. Register the sensor node in your TTN-V3 application using `ttn-lw-cli`, the command line interface provide by The Things Industries.
+3. Use `clair-generate-nfc-config` to create a configuration file with the TTN join EUI, key material, and device settings, and encode this configuration in a QR code that can be applied to Elsys ERS devices by means of the [NFC Tools app for iOS](https://www.wakdev.com/en/apps/nfc-tools-ios.html).

-Note that, currently, only the [ERS CO2](https://www.elsys.se/en/ers-co2/) and [ERS CO2 Lite](https://www.elsys.se/en/ers-co2-lite/) sensors by [ELSYS](https://www.elsys.se/) are supported by these tools.
+Currently, only the [ERS CO2](https://www.elsys.se/en/ers-co2/) and [ERS CO2 Lite](https://www.elsys.se/en/ers-co2-lite/) sensors by [ELSYS](https://www.elsys.se/) are supported by these tools.

 #### clair-register-device-in-managair

+To register a sensor node in the managair application, the device model, the communication protocol it uses, and the owning organization all must be set up already.

-`clair-register-device-in-managair` computes the managair device id from the device's TTN EUI and creates a corresponding node owned by the organization identified by OWNER_ID.
+`clair-register-device-in-managair` computes a universal device id from the device's TTN EUI and creates a corresponding node owned by the organization identified by OWNER_ID.

 ```shell
 Usage: clair-register-device-in-managair [OPTIONS] PROTOCOL_ID MODEL_ID